barrebre/goDynaPerfSignature/README.md

 # goDynaPerfSignature
 goDynaPerfSignature is an Automated Quality Gate for Dynatrace.
 It is a standalone Go application which can query Dynatrace environments and compare Service metrics.

-[Deployment Events](https://www.dynatrace.com/support/help/shortlink/event-types-info#deployment) must be pushed to Dynatrace for goDynaPerfSignature to know when to evaluated metrics.
+[Deployment Events](https://www.dynatrace.com/support/help/shortlink/event-types-info#deployment) must be pushed to Dynatrace for goDynaPerfSignature to know when to evaluate metrics.

 This application:
 1. Queries Dynatrace for Deployment Events pushed to the provided `ServiceID`
     * If there are no Deployment Events, goDynaPerfSignature auto-passes
 2. Queries Dynatrace for the metrics of the provided `ServiceID` when there were Deployment Events
 3. Performs the provided `ValidationMethod`
     * If there's only one Deployment Event, goDynaPerfSignature can only use the `StaticThreshold` validation
     * If there is more than one Deployment Event, goDynaPerfSignature will evaluate any of the available `ValidationMethod`s on the last two most recent Deployment Events' timeframes
 4. Returns a response code based on the evaluation results

 # Running goDynaPerfSignature